 Standards are not published in the Working Group path.
-PWG Standards are given a unique number and are published in one, flat, namespace for ease of access.
+PWG Standards are given a unique number and are published in one, flat, namespace, managed by the PWG Secretary, for ease of access, accuracy and durability.

 Supporting documents (see Section 5) are posted in the root Working Group path or a subdivision of that path as appropriate.
 Filename prefixes for common supporting documents are: